ramaiyer10990/Disaster-Response-Pipelines---Data-Scientist-Nano-Degree-Program/README.md

 There are three main folders:
 1. data
-- disaster_categories.csv: dataset contains categories
+- disaster_categories.csv: dataset contains categories.
-- disaster_messages.csv: dataset contains messages
+- disaster_messages.csv: dataset contains messages.
-- process_data.py: ETL pipeline scripts to load, clean, merge and store data into a database
+- process_data.py: ETL pipeline scripts to load, clean, merge and store data into a database.
-- DisasterResponse.db: SQLite database containing processed messages and categories data
+- DisasterResponse.db: SQLite database containing processed disaster repsonse messages and categories data.
 2. models
-- train_classifier.py: machine learning pipeline scripts to train, and save a model
+- train_classifier.py: machine learning pipeline scripts to train, and save a model.
 - classifier.pkl: saved the model as .pkl(pickle) file.
 3. app
 - run.py: Python script integrates all above files and runs the Flask web app.
-- templates that contain html file for the web application
+- templates that contain html file for the web application.

 <a id='credits'></a>